 8.4.4 In its publication APS Values and Code of Conduct in Practice, the APSC provides guidelines to APS employees on making public comments in a private capacity.
 The department has adapted and extended this advice to all staff (APS employees, LES employees and contractors) in section 8.4.5 below.

-8.4.5 Staff of the department (APS employees, LES employee and contractors) may make public comment in a private capacity and as private citizens, as long as they make it clear that they are expressing their own views.
-In this context, staff should bear in mind that APS employees must still uphold the APS Values and Employment Principles and Code of Conduct even when material is posted anonymously, or using an 'alias' or pseudonym, and that even if they do not identify themselves as an APS employee or an employee of the agency, they could nonetheless be recognised as such.
-As a rule of thumb, irrespective of the forum, anyone who posts material online should make an assumption that at some point their identity and the nature of their employment will be revealed.
+8.4.5 Staff of the department (APS employees, LES employee and contractors) may make public comment in a private capacity and as private citizens, as long as they make it clear they are expressing their own views.
+In this context, staff should bear in mind that APS employees must still uphold the APS Values and Employment Principles and Code of Conduct even when material is posted anonymously, or using an ‘alias’ or pseudonym, and that even if they do not identify themselves as an APS employee or an employee of the agency, they could nonetheless be recognised as such.
+Irrespective of the forum, anyone who posts material online should make an assumption that at some point their identity and the nature of their employment will be revealed.
 As general guiding principles, it is not appropriate for staff to make public comment that is, or could be perceived to be:

-- being made on behalf of the department or Government rather than an expression of a personal view (this applies particularly to senior staff);
+- being made on behalf of the department or Government rather than an expression of a personal view

 - compromising a staff member's capacity to fulfil his or her duties in an unbiased manner (this applies particularly where comment is made about the department's policies and programs);